aliasgar-m/aliasgar-m/README.md

 [![LinkedIn Badge](https://img.shields.io/badge/LinkedIn-0077B5?style=flat-square&logo=linkedin&logoColor=white)](https://linkedin.com/in/aliasgar-merchant)
 [![Instagram Badge](https://img.shields.io/badge/Instagram-E4405F?style=flat-square&logo=instagram&logoColor=white)](https://instagram.com/_aliasgar007_/)

 A Mechanical Engineer with a penchant for Artificial Intelligence and its sub-domains.
 I want to develop a Natural Language conversational AI system similar to [J.A.R.V.I.S](https://marvelcinematicuniverse.fandom.com/wiki/J.A.R.V.I.S.) capable of reasoning and speech.
-It is a tough journey but I will move forward.
+It is a tough journey but I will keep hustling.

 ## Here are a few things about me
 - 🤘 "I'm like a titan that's risin',